THE UPACK PROGRAM PACKAGE

 4. The results are clustered by the program dist.
 This program also determines the number of crystallographically independent molecules (Z'').

-5. The non-rigid minimization is continued with the program pack3.
-There is the possibility of relaxing the space group symmetry by expanding to P1, and to perform a primitive molecular dynamics "shake-up".
+6. Collecting and clustering the results from the different space groups delivers a list which may be considered as final, but preferably used for further study in a subsequent stage with a more sophisticated force field.
+There is the possibility of including polarization, relaxing the space group symmetry by expanding to P1, and to perform a primitive molecular dynamics "shake-up".
 In this way the stability of the obtained crystal structures can be investigated.
-It is also possible to study the effect of lattice vibrations on thermodynamical quantities [17].
+It is also possible to study the effect of lattice vibrations on thermodynamical quantities [8].
+Preferably, using other program packages, atomic multipoles and/or ab-initio energies should be used.
+A word of warning: it cannot be taken for granted that there is a one-to-one correspondence between the crystal structures in different force fields.

 Molecular dynamics calculations can be carried out individually for one structure with aid of the program crysmd.